eyalf-nvidia/obuparse/README.md

 pip install -e .
 ```

-The build process compiles the CFFI extension automatically, so you do not need
+The build process now compiles both the CFFI extension and the native
-to run `make` unless you specifically want the standalone C library or the
+`obudump` tool automatically.
+No manual `make` step is required when
-native `obudump` binary.
+installing via `pip`.

- This installs the `obuparse` module and an `obudump` command-line application
+ This installs the `obuparse` module, a Python-based `obudump` command-line
- implemented in Python.
-The CLI can parse IVF files and display basic
+ application, and the native `obudump` binary.
+The CLI can parse IVF files and
- information about contained OBUs.
-If you wish to build the original C
+ display basic information about contained OBUs.
+The Makefile is still
- version of `obudump`, run:
+ available should you wish to rebuild the tools manually:

 ```bash
 make tools